m3y54m/SimJowBot/README.md

 ## License

-This project is open source.
+This project is open source and licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.
 Please ensure you comply with Twitter's Terms of Service and API usage policies when using this bot.

 ## Troubleshooting